Duke Street and West Taylor Run Project

 Project Background

-In February 2019, the City hosted a community meeting to get input on the concerns and issues at the intersection of Duke Street and West Taylor Run Parkway.
+Staff engaged with the community beginning in 2019 to get input on the concerns and issues at the intersection of Duke Street and West Taylor Run Parkway.
 The concept plan that was included in the grant application was shared, and the community provided feedback on the design.
 The team discussed the timeline, funding, and process for community engagement for both the short and long-term recommendations for this project.
 However, the project was put on hold during the COVID-19 pandemic due staffing needs for other City priorities.

-In 2021, the City project team expanded to include consultants who would assist with traffic analysis and concept designs for both the ramp and the intersection.
-They also worked with the community to design a two-phase Pilot that would test various signal timing and intersection design options to measure the impact of traffic congestion along Duke Street and alleviate cut-through traffic in the neighborhoods.
-The first pilot was completed in April 2021 and showed very positive results.
-The second pilot is ongoing and will be completed in March 2023.
-Staff engaged with the community in fall 2022 to cover design options for the West Taylor Run and Duke Street project.
+In 2021, in response to community concerns expressed during the Duke Street in Motion visioning process, the City worked with the community to design a two-phase Pilot that successfully tested various signal timing and intersection design options to measure the impact of traffic congestion along Duke Street and alleviate cut-through traffic in the neighborhoods.
+Staff engaged with the community in fall 2022 to discuss various design options West Taylor Run and Duke Street project.
+At the same time, the City was conducting a more holistic evaluation of the entire corridor as part of concept planning for the Duke Street Transitway project.

-The project team will evaluate the feedback from the community and consider a design that best meets the goals of the project, aligns with the CATs Task Force Recommendation, the Alexandria Mobility Plan and the goals of Vision Zero.
+The concept design plans will align with the CATs Task Force Recommendation, the Alexandria Mobility Plan and the goals of Vision Zero.
+Design is progressing and construction is anticipated for 2027/2028.

 Duke Street Mitigation Pilots